-Since the first NAR Annual Meet (NARAM) was held in 1959, tens of thousands of modelers have participated in NAR sanctioned competition.
-On July 1, 2017, a new Model Rocket Sporting Code, the NAR’s competition rule book, was put into use.
-The NAR Contest Board sanctions competition at three levels:
+Since the first NAR Annual Meet (NARAM) was held in 1959, tens of thousands of NAR members have participated in NAR sanctioned competition.
+On July 1, 2017, a new Model Rocket Sporting Code, the NAR’s competition rule book, was rolled out.
+The Sporting Code defines the competition process to compete in NAR Competition and qualify to compete for the National Championship.
+This process has 2 distinct parts, the National Rocket Competition (NRC) and the National Meet (NARAM).
+NRC replaces the sanctioned contests (local, section, open, regional) of the prior Sporting Code.

 The National Rocket Competition—NRC